equinix/terraform-provider-equinix/docs/resources/network_bgp.md

 ## Argument Reference

-* `connection_id` - (Required) identifier of a connection established between network device and remote service provider
+* `connection_id` - (Required) identifier of a connection established between network device and remote service provider that will be used for peering
 * `local_ip_address` - (Required) IP address in CIDR format of a local device
 * `local_asn` - (Required) Local ASN number
 * `remote_ip_address` - (Required) IP address of remote peer